askimed/nf-test/docs/assertions/assertions.md

 ## Comparing Channels with Using `assertInAnyOrder`

-A channel can emit (in any order) a single value or a tuple of values.
+Nextflow channels can emit (in any order) a single value or a tuple of values.

 Channels that emit a single item appear as a list of objects, eg: `process.out.outputCh = [a3, a1, a2, ...]`
 Channels that emit tuples appear as a list of lists which contain objects, eg: `process.out.outputCh = [[a2,b2], [a1,b1], ...]`

-Order agnostic assertions can be made using the method: `assertInAnyOrder(List<object> list1, List<object> list2)`
+To perform agnostic assertions on channels, `nf-test` provides: `assertInAnyOrder(List<object> list1, List<object> list2)`

+Some example use-cases are provided below.

 ### Channel that emits strings
 ```groovy